My affair with the game of Blackjack.

 The one advantage that the house has over the players, however, - that more than wipes out the player advantages - is that the dealer always plays last; so if you bust and the dealer busts as well you still lose.
 This one aspect, the dealer playing last, would give the house an advantage over the player of around 7% if it wasn't for the player options detailed above.
 The net of the two lots of opposing advantages works out in the house's favour to around half a percent, or thereabouts - if players make the optimal playing decisions for each hand they play.

-The cards that can be dealt may be governed by past hands played.
+The cards to be dealt are governed by past hands played.

 Unlike just about every other game of chance, in Blackjack past results can affect future ones where the cards are dealt out from a shoe.
 I won't make any references to hand dealt games as, although Blackjack games can be offered using less than four decks (requiring a shoe to hold the cards), I'm not aware of a single casino in the UK that offers single or double deck Blackjack games.